oneaudit/katana-ng/README.md

 ✍️ Folders `/assets/`, `/assets/img/`, etc. will be crawled and shown in the output.

+## JSLuice Improved Support

+The [jsluice](https://github.com/BishopFox/jsluice) tool is only available on Linux, by design, and it will still only work on Linux.
+Katana runs it on embed script tags and external files when using `-jsluice`.
+The main issue was that only a part of JSLuice output was used.
+Headers or HTTP methods detected by the tool were ignored by katana.

+✍️ Katana-ng will properly make use of information returned by JSLuice to crawl detected endpoints using correct HTTP methods and headers.

 ## Known Files

 Katana supports `robots.txt` and `sitemap.xml`.
 They are parsed and used to discover new endpoints, but they never appear themselves in the list of valid endpoints.